SalomePlatform/sat/doc/src/commands/compile.rst

   * **cmake_options** : additional options for cmake.
   * **nb_proc** : number of jobs to use with make for this product.
   * **check_install** : allow to specify a list of paths (relative to install directory), that sat will check after installation.
 This flag allows to check if an installation is complete.
   * **install_dir** : allow to change the default install dir.
-If the value is set to *'base'*, the product will by default be installed in salomeTool base.
+If the value is set to *'base'*, the product will by default be installed in sat base.
 Unless base was set to 'no' in application pyconf.